-Indirect costs and selling expenses which include fringe benefits (attributable to both direct and indirect labor), marketing and bid and proposal costs, indirect labor and other discretionary expenses, increased \$1.7 million or 0.2 percent in FY2013 as compared to FY2012.
-As a percentage of revenue indirect costs and selling expenses were 22.3 percent, 21.7 percent and 20.7 percent for FY2013, FY2012 and FY2011, respectively.
+Indirect costs and selling expenses increased \$1.7 million or 0.2 percent in FY2013 as compared to FY2012.
+As a percentage of revenue indirect costs and selling expenses were 22.3 percent and 21.7 percent for FY2013 and FY2012, respectively.
 In addition to an increase in fringe benefit expense associated with our increase in direct labor, indirect costs and selling expenses were increased by \$7.1 million of severance expense and \$2.3 million of lease-related expenses associated with cost reduction activities.
 These actions resulted from a strategic review of our business in response to sequestration and other government actions which negatively impacted our operations.
-Profit bonus expense recorded in FY2013, which in large part is based on the Company's performance, was \$34.3 million lower than profit bonus expense recorded in FY2012.
+Bonus expense recorded in FY2013, which in large part is based on the Company's performance, was \$34.3 million lower than bonus expense recorded in FY2012.